Quantum Neural Networks in Practice: A Comparative Study with Classical Models from Standard Data Sets to Industrial Images: Summary and conclusions

 Our methodological framework employs two complementary approaches: (1) randomized (quantum) neural networks applied to dimensionality-reduced data, and (2) (hybrid) convolutional neural networks applied to full image data.
 Both methodologies effectively compare fully-classical versus quantum-classical hybrid pipelines.
 Dimensionality reduction through convolutional autoencoders (CAE) and principal component analysis (PCA) serves as a necessary preprocessing step for fully-quantum models, as the high dimensionality of industrial data sets would otherwise make them computationally intractable for quantum processing.
 The first methodology employs either classical or quantum neural network classifiers on dimensionality-reduced data, while the second uses either classical CNNs or quantum-classical hybrid convolutional neural networks (QCCNNs)~\cite{Henderson2019}.

 Quantitatively, using classification accuracy on validation data as our performance metric, we observe that classical and quantum methods achieve statistically equivalent classification accuracies across most tested data sets.
 For the industrial image data, maximum averaged accuracies of quantum models reached approximately $80\%$ for dimensionality-reduced data with $d=8$ features and between $95\%$ and $100\%$ for full-image classification with convolutional approaches, except for the smallest data sets containing 50 and 100 total images.
-Our results from the two simple data sets, the linear split of a $d$-dimensional hypercube and the $0$'s and $1$'s from MNIST's handwritten images, are in good agreement with previous studies~\cite{Bowles2024}, confirming that MNIST is trivial for both classical and quantum models while, for the linearly split hypercube, despite its simplicity, it is already surprisingly challenging to reach classification accuracies beyond $90\%$.
-However, these two simple data sets are merely used to benchmark our methodologies and validate its application for the industry data set.
-This empirical equivalence in performance highlights a significant finding: despite substantial theoretical advancement in quantum machine learning, practical implementation on realistic industrial data sets shows no clear quantum advantage in classification accuracy.
+Our results from the two simple data sets, the linear split of a $d$-dimensional hypercube and the $0$'s and $1$'s from MNIST's handwritten images, are in good agreement with previous studies~\cite{Bowles2024}, confirming that MNIST is trivial for both classical and quantum models while, for the linearly-split hypercube, despite its simplicity, it is already surprisingly challenging to reach classification accuracies beyond $90\%$.
+However, these two simple data sets are merely used to benchmark our methodologies and validate their application for the industry data set.
+This empirical equivalence in performance highlights a significant finding: despite substantial theoretical advancement in quantum machine learning, practical implementation on industrial data sets shows no clear quantum practical advantage in classification accuracy.
+From an industry perspective, we do not observe quantum models to offer any practical advantage for the considered binary classification tasks and classical data sets.
+The most likely reason as to why we did not observe a practical advantage, if there is one to observe in the first place, is that we needed to restrict our quantum models to small and medium sizes in order to keep them simulable.
+This might change with more powerful quantum hardware that supports executing quantum models which reduce or fully avoid any classical processing.